 Morro Dois Irmãos is one of the best hikes in Rio de Janeiro, boasting incredible views of Ipanema Beach and Rio’s cityscape from the summit.

-One of the best things to do in Rio de Janeiro is getting high above the city for that postcard view and perfect Instagram shot.
+One of the best things to do in Rio de Janeiro is to get high above the city for that postcard view and perfect Instagram shot.

-WHERE IS MORRO DOIS IRMÃOS
+WHERE IS MORRO DOIS IRMÃOS?

 The trailhead to Dois Irmãos Rio is located at the very top of the hill in the Vidigal neighborhood.